What is zooarchaeology?

 The Vertebrate Osteology Collection

-The vertebrate osteology collection at the University of Tennessee was established in the early 1970s.
-Walter E. Klippel and Paul Parmalee were instrumental in developing the collection which currently includes over 12,000 vertebrate specimens, and is one of the largest of its kind in eastern North America.
+The Vertebrate Osteology Collection at the University of Tennessee includes over 12,000 vertebrate specimens and is one of the largest of its kind in eastern North America.
+It was established in the early 1970s through the efforts of Paul Parmalee and Walter E. Klippel.
 The collection has proven invaluable for both research and public service, and is utilized extensively in several courses offered through the Department of Anthropology.

 The zooarchaeology lab is always looking for great volunteers!
 If you are an undergraduate or graduate student who is interesting in getting involved with a research project or simply want to get your hands dirty in the lab and learn more about zooarchaeology, please contact Anneke Janzen firstname.lastname@example.org.
 Some of our current projects include: collections maintenance, weighing artifacts, and sorting faunal remains from Cheek Bend Cave in Middle Tennessee.